Online Courses

 Type: Hosted

 Strengths: Teachable is strong on the course design side, allowing you to add multiple content types including videos and quizzes to your course, drip your course content, create certificates, and it also has a very well-designed course player.
 The affiliate program is also a plus.
+Teachable has also added a cool AI quiz generator for assessments.

-Weaknesses: No Android app, no community option, which drives instructors to create a Facebook Group and have to juggle members across both platforms.
+Weaknesses: Poor Android app, no community option, which drives instructors to create a Facebook Group and have to juggle members across both platforms.
 Plus, it’s hard to customize the look and feel to match your brand.

 7. Thinkific